AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/customize-social-app-button.md

 # Customize Social App Button {#customize-social-app-button}

-When you create a [social button](../../../../product-docs/demand-generation/landing-pages/free-form-landing-pages/add-a-social-button-to-a-free-form-landing-page.md) or a [referral offer](../../../../product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md), you can customize the appearance of the buttons.
+When you create a [social button](/help/marketo/product-docs/demand-generation/landing-pages/free-form-landing-pages/add-a-social-button-to-a-free-form-landing-page.md) or a [referral offer](/help/marketo/product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md), you can customize the appearance of the buttons.

 1. Go to **Marketing Activities**.

    ![](assets/login-marketing-activities.png)

-1. Select the app, and click **Edit Draft.**
+1. Select the app, and click **Edit Draft**.

    ![](assets/image2014-9-23-17-3a3-3a34.png)